 Instructions

-- Pour in the broth, scraping the bottom of the pan to loosen any browned bits.
-Bring to a simmer.1 cup low-sodium chicken broth
+- Pour in the chicken broth and scrape the bottom of the skillet to release the browned bits from cooking the chicken.
+Bring the broth to a simmer and cook for 2 to 3 minutes to reduce slightly.1 cup (240 ml) low-sodium chicken broth

-- Add the cooked pasta to the skillet and toss to coat.
+- Add the drained penne to the skillet and toss it with the chicken and broth.

 Notes